 Use a small paper plate or unwanted CD as the center, and run yarn/twine/string out from the center of the target at 3 o’clock, 9 o’clock, and 12 o’clock.
 Cutting the braids gives “x” points, cutting the plate or disc subtracts points.

 Use masking tape and divide the face of the target up into equal (or unequal, you are the marshal) slices.
 Label what each slice is worth, cutting the tape subtracts “x” points.
 Note the tip or center of the slices doesn’t have to be symmetrical.

-Multiple Circles: Put one circle in the center of the target, and one in each corner (an example of this target can be seen in the "bad throws" picture in Basic_Throwing.html).
+Put one circle in the center of the target, and one in each corner (an example of this target can be seen in the “bad throws” picture in Basic Throwing Technique).
 Assign score values.
 Make the circles or squares any pattern you wish.

-Vertical Strip: A 1/2" strip of ribbon 12 inches long is tacked vertically to the face of the target, an unwanted CD is taped centered over it.
+Tack a 1/2″ strip of ribbon 12 inches long vertically to the face of the target, tape a centered unwanted over it.
 Cutting the ribbon scores, cutting the CD loses or subtracts points.
-A more heinous variation of this is to use a styrofoam manequins head.
-As the weapon rotates the handle could well hit the manequin before the blade cuts the ribbon.
+A more heinous variation of this is to use a styrofoam mannequins head.
+As the weapon rotates the handle could well hit the mannequin before the blade cuts the ribbon.

 These are not basic competitions.
 Save this for Baronial Champions and the like: